kmBlaine/yucon/doc/UnitsCFG.md

      > But what if I want to use leading and trailing whitespace in something?

-     This scenario has been considered and suffice it to say, its hard to imagine any situation where this would be applicable.
-Such a feature would be brain-damaged.
+     This scenario has been considered and dismissed; such a feature is not and probably will not be implemented.
+Suffice it to say, its hard to imagine any situation where it would really be applicable.
    * It is frowned upon if DOS/Windows style line endings are used because as everyone with an ounce of sense knows, you only need ONE character to terminate a line and that character is newline (LF, '\\n').
    * On that last note it is outright FORBIDDEN to edit this file with Notepad.exe.
-Get a real text editor like Notepad++.
+Atom, Notepad++, Sublime - they're out there.
+Just saying.
 4. This file is case sensitive and favors lower case.

 ### 3 - Unit Declaration Syntax